EmmsAdams/student-performance-predictor/README.md

 ## Want to Contribute?

 If you find a bug, have suggestions, or want to try a different approach, please open an issue or reach out.
-I’m always eager to learn from others!
+I’m always eager to learn from others.

 ---